ethereum-optimism/OPerating-manual/manual.md

 #### **Week 3: Voting**

-In the third week, all Citizens and delegates (including OP token holders who have self-delegated) are invited to vote on proposals.
+In the third week, all Citizens and delegates are invited to vote on proposals.
 Non-grant proposals will be included in voting only if they were added to the Voting Cycle Roundup thread before the deadline and have the required approvals.
 Without explicit approval, proposals will not move to a vote.

 A Token House governance proposal is **approved** if it satisfies the following minimum vote thresholds: